vojtechruz/spring-core-cert-notes-4.2/Spring Core Certification Notes 4.2.md

 - Component scan
     - Config is scattered across many classes
     - Cannot be used for third party classes
-    - Code and configuration violates single responsibility principle, bad separations of concerns
+    - Code and configuration violate single responsibility principle, bad separations of concerns
     - Good for rapid prototyping and frequently changing code

 ####@PostConstruct, @PreDestroy
-- Can be used on @Components's methods
+- Can be used on @Component's methods
 - Methods can have any access modifier, but no arguments and return void
 - Applies to both beans discovered by component scan and declared by @Bean in @Configuration
 - Defined by JSR-250, not Spring (javax.annotation package)